March 13, 2019

 Obstructive sleep apnea, central sleep apnea, and restless legs syndrome are examples of common types of sleep disorders that may be causing chronic insomnia.
 If you’re at a loss in regards to what’s causing your chronic insomnia, make an appointment with a sleep specialist who can perform a sleep study and screen you for other sleep disorders.

 At Healthcare Associates of Texas, we understand the health problems caused by sleep disorders and are devoted to helping you find the root cause of your chronic insomnia.
-One of our sleep doctors will work with you one on one to ensure you receive the highest quality personalized care and treatment.
-Schedule an appointment or call us today at (972) 258-7499.
+One of our doctors will work with you one on one to ensure you receive the highest quality personalized care and treatment.
+Schedule an appointment today.

 Ready to become your healthiest self?